mahermanns/jube-novice/episodes/introduction.md

 ::: instructor
-It is important for the learners to understand that JUBE itself **does know what make your workflow reproducible on its own**.
+It is important for the learners to understand that JUBE itself **does know what makes your workflow reproducible on its own**.
 To create a reproducible workflow learners will have to **identify which information and actions make the specific workflow reproducible**, and use JUBE to **automatically collect and execute** those, respectively.